lsst/dp0-1_lsst_io/data-access-analysis-tools/index-rsp-warnings.rst

 -----------------------------

 The DP0.1 repo at IDF is one older version of the /repo/dc2 repo at NCSA.
 New updates in NCSA’s repo are not ported to IDF.
 Note that the goals of the two repos are different: the IDF’s repo is frozen like a data release; the NCSA’s repo is evolving to meet developer need.
+(HFC: This is only to avoid confusion for those delegates who are also in the Stack Club or have access to the LSST infrastructure at NCSA.)